nothingrotf/blog/articles/game-of-life.md

 ```

 Before we start to write the main code, we need to be sure the HTML is completely loaded.
-We can do that encapsulating ours code inside a `document.addEventListener` with `"DOMContentLoaded"` of parameter:
+We can do that encapsulating our code inside a `document.addEventListener` with `"DOMContentLoaded"` of parameter:

 ```js
 ...